idptools/metapredict/README.md

 **metapredict-uniprot**

 ``metapredict-uniprot`` is a command that will let you input any Uniprot ID and get a plot of the disorder for the corresponding protein.
 The default behavior is to have a plot automatically appear.
 Apart from the Uniprot ID which is required for this command, the command has four possible additional *optinonal* arguments, 1.
 DPI can be changed with the ``-D``  or ``--dpi`` flags, default is 150 DPI, 2.
-DPI ``-s``  or ``--save`` will save the plot.
-The default behavior *if a file path is not specified using the -p flag* is to save the graph to the current directory.
-The plot will save as the uniprot ID followed by .png, 3. ``-p``  or ``--path`` will let you specify the path to where to save the plot, and 4. ``-t``  or ``--title`` will let you specify the title of the plot.
+Using ``-o``  or ``--ourput-file`` will save the plot to a specified directory (default is current directory).
+Filenames and file extensions (pdf, jpg, png, etc) can be specified here.
+If there is no file name specified, it will save as the Uniprot ID and as a .png.
+3. ``-t``  or ``--title`` will let you specify the title of the plot.
 By defualt the title will be *Predicted Consensus Disorder* followed by the Uniprot ID.
 If you specify the title, the plot will save as your specified title followed by .png rather than save as the Uniprot ID.

 **Example:**